 Seaboard had notes receivable from affiliates that accrued pay-in-kind interest income, primarily from one affiliate.
 On January 4, 2016, the interest on this note receivable was modified to eliminate future pay-in-kind interest.
 See Note 9 to the Condensed Consolidated Financial Statements for further discussion of this modification.
-Seaboard recognized \$1 million and \$4 million of non-cash, pay-in-kind interest income and accretion of discount for the first quarter ended April 2, 2016 and April 4, 2015, respectively, related to these notes receivable from affiliates.
+Seaboard recognized \$1 million and \$2 million of non-cash, pay-in-kind interest income and accretion of discount for the three and six months ended July 2, 2016, respectively, and \$5 million and \$9 million for the three and six months ended July 4, 2015, respectively, related to notes receivable from affiliates.